ekodiii/StudyGuideUnlocker/README.md

 ### Converter

 What are you actually going to do with a 80mb .pptx?
 Be so for real right now.
 Who even cares if its not .pdf!
 Make almost anything a .pdf with this app that definetly won't work because it requires so many workaround permissions and downloaded software!
 I hope you have Powerpoint installed because this will NOT work without it.
 Also needs AppleScript permissions on Mac, so don't hold any hopes up that it will work perfectly.

+# WINDOWS AND MAC ONLY LINUX USERS YOU PROBABLY ALREADY CODED A bash SCRIPT FOR THIS